3byte-glitch/WaraqaOS/README.md

 1. Look at the right side in this github page
 2. Go to 'releases'
-3. Download the latest WaraqaOS release
+3. Download the latest WaraqaOS.exe release
 4. Enjoy!

 ## Development

-This is the first BETA version, **BETA 1.0.0** .
+Currently on the first Pre-release version, **Pre-release 1.0.0** .
 There is so much to see later.
 Please check my codes and give me feedback to improve on!

 ## What's next?